Dogs at Risk for Nasal Mites

 D. Nasal Flushing

-Done under anesthesia, this can physically remove mites and debris from the nasal cavity.
+Done while they are sedated, this approach can physically clear tiny organisms and debris from that cavity.

 Recovery and Follow-Up

-Most pets bounce back completely within a few weeks after beginning treatment.
-Follow-up visits help confirm the problem is fully cleared.
+Most bounce back fully within a few weeks after things begin.
+Follow-up visits help confirm everything is completely cleared.
 During this time:

 Sanitize bedding, bowls, and toys